nio-blocks/simulator/README.md

 #### SafeTrigger

-Notify every interval - regardless of how mnay signals were created
+Notify every interval - regardless of how many signals were created

 ***Does not support MultipleSignals***